plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

     * **chat.InvokeAsync()** Trigger the Chat discussion where the agents iterate to solve the problem.

-    Add this method in the class TravelAgentChatHelper.
+    Add this method in the class `TravelAgentChatHelper`.
     ```csharp
     /// <summary>
         /// Create and Agent Chat Group  to solve the travel booking  problem propoused by the user in the chat.